Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Introduction

-Traditional collaborative filtering is user-oriented or item-oriented, which relies mainly on the ratings of similar users or items to predict unknown ratings.
-Among various collaborative filtering techniques, Matrix Factorization (MF)~\cite{DBLP:journals/access/DuLC19a,DBLP:conf/aaai/ChenLZZL18,DBLP:journals/tkde/VlachosDHVPA19,DBLP:journals/tkde/HeWJ19} is the most popular approach, which operates by learning a latent space to represent users and items, and mapping users and items into a common space.
-In the common space, the recommender system predicts a personalized ranking of a set of items for each user based on the similarity between users and items.
-However, in practical applications, scoring data is prone to long-tail distribution~\cite{Hu:2016:LIP:3001595.2976737}, which can lead to the sparsity problem in MF methods.
-To overcome the sparsity problem, several methods have been proposed~\cite{DBLP:journals/csur/ShiLH14}.
-For example, adding social relations to MF or using invisible feedback~\cite{svd++}.
+The traditional collaborative filtering is user-oriented or item-oriented, which relies mainly on the rating information of similar users or items to predict unknown ratings.
+Among various collaborative filtering techniques, Matrix Factorization (MF)~\cite{DBLP:conf/aaai/ChenLZZL18,DBLP:journals/tkde/VlachosDHVPA19,DBLP:journals/tkde/HeWJ19,DBLP:journals/tnn/HeTDHRC20} is the most popular approach, which operates by learning the latent representations of users/item in the common space.
+In the common space, the recommender system predicts the rating of the user-item pair based on their latent representations.
+However, in practical applications, rating data is prone to long-tail distribution~\cite{Hu:2016:LIP:3001595.2976737}, which can lead to the sparsity problem in the MF methods.
+To overcome the sparsity problem, several methods have been developed~\cite{DBLP:journals/csur/ShiLH14}, \textit{e.g.}, adding social relations to MF or using invisible feedback~\cite{svd++}.